START–Engaging Parents of Students with Disabilities

 Offering programs and services that support the engagement of families to improve outcomes for students.

-Through workshops, regional meetings, and parent leadership development activities, we help parents and parent leaders:
+Through workshops, trainings, and parent leadership development activities, we help parents:

 - Become informed and active participants in their child’s education